If you have any questions or concerns about Haiti please email support@haitiwristbands.org

 Haiti needs jobs, a particular challenge in the current economic climate.
 Haitians often seek work in the United States, but that safety valve has been squeezed given the recession.
 With some 900,000 youths expected to come into the job market in the next five years, dismal prospects are the main threat to stability.

-Make your contribution today and help feed, clothe and give medical supplies to the injured and homeless Hatian men woman and children.
+Make your contribution today and help Haitian men woman and children.

 The people of the United States, the European Commission, Canada, Spain, The Netherlands, Brazil, Germany, Denmark, Italy, Sweden and China have pledged over $60 million dollars to help aid those effected by the Haiti Disaster.
 But sadly, what has been given is still not enough.
-The demand for food water and medical supplies is increasing by the second and YouthHealth USA is now becoming apart of the Haiti Disaster Relief to help aid the children and families in Haiti.
+The demand for food water and medical supplies is increasing by the second and YouthHealth USA's CHOOSE2BPOSITIVE Movement (C2BP) is now becoming apart of the Haiti Disaster Relief to help aid the children and families in Haiti.

 "The demand for food water and medical supplies may be high.
 But what about there mental state of mind?"